jonrau1/ElectricEye/docs/outputs/OUTPUTS.md

 The JSON Output selection will write all ElectricEye findings to a JSON file using Python's `json.dump()`.
 All non-JSON supported values are written as strings using the `default=str` argument.

-This Output will provide the `ProductFields.AssetDetails` information as well.
+This Output will provide the `ProductFields.AssetDetails` information.

 To use this Output include the following arguments in your ElectricEye CLI: `python3 eeauditor/controller.py {..args..} -o json --output-file my_file_name_here`